diogo-karma/theards-instagram-ai/packages/core/README.md

+# Introducing the revolutionary new chatbot for Instagram's Threads called Karma AI.

+### Powered by Vercel AI technology, this advanced chatbot utilizes multiple AI models to provide an unparalleled user experience.

+Karma AI is designed to enhance your social interactions on Threads by seamlessly integrating with your conversations and understanding the context of your messages.
+This allows it to offer personalized suggestions, recommendations, and insights tailored specifically to you.

+With its cutting-edge natural language processing capabilities, Karma AI can comprehend complex queries and respond intelligently.
+Whether you need recommendations for restaurants or want to know the latest fashion trends, Karma AI has got you covered.
+Its ability to understand sentiment analysis also enables it to assist in emotional support during difficult times.

+What sets Karma AI apart is its integration with Vercel's powerful machine learning algorithms.
+It continuously learns from your preferences and behavior patterns within Threads, making accurate predictions about what content will resonate with you the most.
+From suggesting captivating photos and videos to recommending relevant accounts worth following, Karma AI ensures that every interaction feels incredibly personalized.

+Furthermore, leveraging computer vision technology from Vercel AI helps Karma identify objects in images and videos accurately.
+You can simply share a photo of something you like or ask about a particular item in a video clip - Karma will promptly recognize them and provide relevant information such as where to purchase them or similar products available online.

+Experience seamless connectivity like never before with Karma AI on Threads – an innovative blend of artificial intelligence models powered by Vercel's state-of-the-art technology.
+Let this intelligent companion revolutionize how you engage on Instagram by effortlessly surfacing content that truly matters most!
 # Vercel AI SDK

 The Vercel AI SDK is **a library for building edge-ready AI-powered streaming text and chat UIs**.